Protect Your Home Against Intruders

 Make a note to install grilles, bars, or metal security gates that open from the inside with a safety latch to give your family an exit in case of fire.

-For sash windows, protect your home with a simple gadget that screws onto the inside of the frame at the height you choose and contains a knob you can slide out (to prevent the window from opening past the chosen height) or slide in (to allow free opening).
+For sash windows, protect your home with a simple gadget that screws onto the inside of the frame at the height you choose and contains a knob you can slide out (to prevent the window from opening past the desired height) or slide in (to allow free opening).

 If your home has sliding aluminum-frame windows, an aluminum traveler, fastened by a hand-tightened bolt or knob you secure along the lower window track at a desired distance from the opening edge, will keep intruders from sliding open the window should they defeat the primary lock.

-Take a close look at your front door - nearly a third of all burglars gain entrance here.
-Your door should be made of either solid wood - at least one and three-eighths inches (3.5cm) thick - or steel.
+Look at your front door - nearly a third of all burglars gain entrance here.
+Your door should be either solid wood - at least one and three-eighths inches (3.5cm) thick - or steel.

 Replace any thin, hollow doors, which are a snap for a determined thief to kick open.
 Whatever type of door it is, the hinges should not be on the outside, as the pins could easily be removed and the entire door taken off its frame.
-If your door has exterior hinges, replace them with hinges whose pins can't be removed to protect your home.

 Take Care With the Spare

 No, stashing your spare house key under the doormat or beneath a flowerpot is not creative.
 These are the first places thieves look for keys in hopes of easy access to your home.
-Move the spare to a different, more creative location to protect your home.

 Protect Your Home With an Alarm System